Yelinz/switchingsoftware/content/use/prism-break/index.en.md

 replaces: [switching-software]
 ---

-**PRISM Brean** is collecting libre software alternatives to bypass global surveillance programs, with a focus on privacy and security.
+**PRISM Break** is collecting libre software alternatives to bypass global surveillance programs, with a focus on privacy and security.

 {{% infobox %}}
 - **Website:**